Weekly (Sunday) Dharma Talks

 Every Sunday, the Jade Buddha Temple (Kwan Yin Hall), has weekly Dharma talks.
 Some of the talks are given in person (at Kwan Yin Hall) and others are given/seen remotely via Zoom (seen via projector in Kwan Yin Hall).

-See calendar icon, or image, in the footer, to find out who will be delivering the Dharma talk and if the talk will be in person (at Kwan Yin Hall) or remotely via Zoom (seen via projector in Kwan Yin Hall).
-But, regardless, please join us every Sunday and participate in these Dharma talks.
+Check our calendar to find out who will be delivering the Dharma talk and if the talk will be in person (at the Kwan Yin Hall of Jade Buddha Temple) or remotely via Zoom (seen via projector in Kwan Yin Hall).
+Please join us every Sunday and participate in these Dharma talks.

-Also, you can sign up for the weekly newsletter (bottom of this page) to receive information about these weekly Darma talks.
+Also, you can sign up for the weekly newsletter to receive information about these weekly Dharma talks.

 The Saving Grace of a Spiritual Community-Josten Ma